What to Drink and Eat in Taiwan

 What to eat in Taiwan #5

 To be fair, bubble tea is not just a thing in Taipei, but all over Asia.
 However, since Taiwan is an island, the country has access to a lot of interesting fruits.
-This means passionfruit bubble tea is not just a surgery mix of chemicals, but the real deal.
+This means passionfruit bubble tea is not just a sugary mix of chemicals, but the real deal.
 The fresh juice mixed with fresh tapioca balls makes it a refreshing way to wash down all the other street snacks we have told you about.
 With the vast variety of tea flavors, we had to put it on the must-try list.
 If you are feeling adventurous, many of the stores offer a variety of fruit jellies to add to your drink, with a similar texture to the American classic Jell-O. Full disclosure we took this picture in San Francisco because we forgot while visiting Taiwan.
 There are plenty of places to try bubble tea around the bay but our favorite is Bambū Desserts & Drinks, like in Taiwan they use real fruit with their tea making it extra delicious.

 What to eat in Taiwan #6